TiagoMA90/connect/README.md

 - The live website can be found [here](https://connect-network-ee92c70de293.herokuapp.com/)

 ## Purpose of the website:
-- To provide a platform where users can share their pictures and comments.
+- To provide a platform where users can share their posts/pictures and comments.
 - To create a community of users and like minded individuals.
 - To connect with people.